-Are you planning your next diving holiday, but have so many questions that you don't know where to begin?
-We understand and take great pleasure in ensuring your dive tour goes smoothly and lives up to all your expectations.
+Are you planning your next vacation, but have so many questions that you don't know where to begin?
+We understand this and take great pleasure in ensuring your dive trip goes smoothly and lives up to all your expectations.

-Whether you need to know where's a good place for beginners to dive, the languages the divemasters speak, or if you can rent an underwater camera on your liveaboard trip, we have endeavoured to cover all the bases.
+Whether you need to know where's a good place for beginners to dive, the languages that the divemasters speak, or if you can rent an underwater camera on your liveaboard tour, we have endeavoured to cover all the bases.

 Have you already decided on your destination?
-Then choose one of the following vacation dive spots to review our frequently asked questions:
+Then choose one of the following dive vacation hotspots to review our frequently asked questions:

 For the answers to your more general questions as they apply to worldwide scuba diving tours, read on...

-When is the best time for scuba diving holidays?
+When is the best time for a scuba diving vacation?

 How far in advance do I need to book?

-You don't want to run the risk of a liveaboard diving tour departure being fully booked so, as there is only a limited number of beds available, you must try to book several months in advance.
+You don't want to run the risk of a liveaboard tour departure being fully booked so, as there is only a limited number of beds available, you must try to book several months in advance.
 Resorts have more beds and are usually less likely to be booked out.
-However some destinations are very popular and you should always plan a few months ahead.
+However some of our dive destinations are very popular and you should always plan a few months ahead.